woossi0/suite/docs/usermanual/source/processing/scripting/processcomposite.rst

 Distance is measured in the same units as the source geometry.
 It will be assumed that all input geometries are represented in the same units and coordinate reference system.

-.. note:: There are optional inputs to these two source processes than will be provided in our script.
-In cases where optional process inputs are not supplied, the processes will use defaults.
+.. note:: There are optional inputs to these two source processes that won't be provided in our script.
+In cases where optional process inputs are omitted, the processes will use defaults.
 To see more details about the ``JTS:buffer`` and ``JTS:splitPolygon`` processes, as well as a list of every process published in GeoServer, please go to the GeoServer web admin page and click on :guilabel:`WPS Processes`.

 Creating the script
 -------------------

+.. note:: Download the full script:

+   * :download:`Python <bufferSplit.py>`
+   * :download:`JavaScript <bufferSplit.js>`

 The script will consist of headers, input/output definitions, metadata, and computation.